The Sneaky Ways Grocery Stores Hijack Your Brain

 If you’ve been a consumer in this country within the last five years, you know these tactics aren’t going away anytime soon.
 And if anything, they’re getting worse.

 We think we’re shopping for products.
 We’re not.
-We’re the products... and we come to them.
+We are the products...

 So what’s a person to do?